karthikkbs05/SynthoSphere-/README.md

 # SynthoSphere-
 Designing a Digital Circuit and performing pre and post synthesis simulation.

-# Design of APB Bridge based on AMBA AXI 4.0
+# Design of APB Bridge based on AMBA AXI 4.0-

+## Designing a APB to AXI bridge which does Read operation.
+Where the Master uses AXI protocol and the Slaves use APB protocol-

 Welcome to the documentation for the AXI to APB Bridge designed for enabling efficient read operations from APB slaves using the AXI protocol.
 This project focuses on creating a simplified bridge that facilitates read transactions from APB peripherals, offering enhanced understandability by utilizing a streamlined set of signals.